Kayla Steindl: National team career

 Steindl was selected to represent Team USA at the 2011 Pan American Games in Guadalajara, Mexico.
 Team USA lost their first two games in close contests, before rebounding to win their next two games.
 Their 2–2 record earned them seventh-place finish.
 Steindl appeared in all four games and scored eight points.

 Personal life

 Steindl's sister, Tami Willey, is also a professional basketball player.
 She too has played for Adelaide in the WNBL and with the Mackay Meteorettes in the QBL.

 In 2018, she married NBL player Clint Steindl.
-The couple have a son.and welcomed a daughter Addison in Sept 2022.
+The couple have two children.

+In August 2025, Steindl was appointed assistant general manager of the new Tasmanian WNBL team.